carpentries-incubator/twitter-with-twarc/_episodes/03-3-little-tweets.md

 Let's look at our `bjules_flat.jsonl` file again.

 Remember our JSONL files are line-oriented, ie: one tweet per line.
-Let's use the `head` and `tail` command to create files with the first two and last two lines of our data file.
+Let's use the `head` and `tail` command to create files with the first and last lines of our data file.

 The double-greater-than `>>` appends rather than creates.

 ~~~
-!head -n 2 'output/bjules_flat.jsonl' > 'output/4_tweets.jsonl'
+!head -n 2 'output/bjules_flat.jsonl' > 'output/2_tweets.jsonl'
 ~~~
 {: .language-bash}

 ~~~
-!tail -n 2 'output/bjules_flat.jsonl' >> 'output/4_tweets.jsonl'
+!tail -n 2 'output/bjules_flat.jsonl' >> 'output/2_tweets.jsonl'
 ~~~
 {: .language-bash}

-If we use `!cat` to output one of these files, we see a real mess.
+If we use `! cat` to output the files, we see a real mess.
 Let's open the Jupyter graphical file viewer instead.

 > ## Why not use nano?